gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    attacker to drop messages and use forged FORWARD-TSN, SACK, and/or SHUTDOWN chunks to hide this dropping.

-   I-DATA chunks as defined in {{RFC8260}} are RECOMMENDED to be supported to avoid some of the down sides that large user messages have on blocking transmission of later arriving high priority user messages.
-However, the support is not mandated and negotiated independently from DTLS over SCTP.
+   I-DATA chunk type as defined in {{RFC8260}} is RECOMMENDED to be supported to avoid some of the down sides that large user messages have on blocking transmission of later arriving high priority user messages.
+However, the support is not mandated and negotiated independently from DTLS/SCTP.
 If I-DATA chunks are used then they MUST be sent in an authenticated way as described in
    {{RFC4895}}.